Tallinn in 1 Day

 Great Guild Hall

-The Hall is open between Tuesday and Sunday from 10 am until 6 pm.
-Entry costs €12, which we thought was a little steep, so we move swiftly on once more.
+The Great Guild Hall is open daily except Monday (it is also closed on Tuesdays during the winter months) from 10 am until 6 pm.
+Adult entry costs €7.
+Coming from a country where museums are free, we thought this was rather steep, so we move swiftly on once more.

 Tallinn Town Wall

 The old town was once surrounded by a wall, with construction dating back as far as 1265.
-The wall incorporates 45 towers and a number of gates. |Much of the wall still stands today and is part of the reason why Tallinn’s old town was awarded World Heritage status.
+Much of Tallinn Town Wall still stands today, including 26 towers, two gates and fragments of two more gates.
+This imposing structure is part of the reason why Tallinn’s old town was awarded UNESCO World Heritage status.

 Tallinn Town Wall